-Ray Stoeve is a queer & trans writer from Seattle, Washington.
-They received a 2016-2017 Made at Hugo House Fellowship for their young adult fiction, and are on a personal mission to include at least one trans character in every book they write.
+Ray Stoeve is a queer & nonbinary writer.
+They received a 2016-2017 Made at Hugo House Fellowship for their young adult fiction.

 They are represented by the wonderful Lauren Abramo at Dystel, Goderich & Bourret.
 And, because they know you’re wondering: their last name is pronounced STO-vee.